-According to EU Regulation 2017/2177, service providers for services related to railway transport shall establish a service facility description.
+According to EU Regulation 2017/2177, service facility operators for services related to railway transport shall establish a service facility description.
 What a service facility description should include is described in Article 4 of the regulation.

-According to the same regulation, the Swedish Transport Administration is required to provide a summary links to service providers' service facility descriptions.
-The list includes all service facility descriptions received by the Swedish Transport Administration from the service providers.
+According to the same regulation, the Swedish Transport Administration is required to provide a summary links to service facility operators' service facility descriptions.
+The list includes all service facility descriptions received by the Swedish Transport Administration from the service facility operators.

-The Swedish Transport Agency supervises the service facility descriptions and service providers.
+The Swedish Transport Agency supervises the service facility descriptions and service facility operators.
 The Swedish Transport Administration provides the website trafikverket.se for publishing of links to the service facility descriptions.

-The Swedish Transport Administration updates the website continuously with the links to the service facility descriptions that have been submitted from those who fulfil the criteria as a service provider in accordance with the Swedish Railway Act (2004:519).
+The Swedish Transport Administration updates the website continuously with the links to the service facility descriptions that have been submitted from those who fulfil the criteria as a service facility operator in accordance with the Railway Market Act (2022:365).
 In order for the links to be published, the form available on the Swedish Transport Administration's website must be fully completed.